uarc/uforth/doc/src/dictionary.md

 - Compile-time pattern: `'^ ([^ ]*)(?: |$)'`
 - Append the compilation semantics of the word to the current word's defintion.

+### pa
+- dstack: `( -- addr )`
+- Places the address `addr` of the input processing address (which is also an address) on the stack.
+  - This address points to the beginning of where the input buffer begins.

 ### pp
 - dstack: `( -- addr )`
-- Places the address `addr` of the input processing position on the stack.
+- Places the address `addr` of the input processing position (which is also an address) on the stack.

 ### QUIT
 - This is called at the beginning of the program and when any fault occurs.
-- This resets everything in the processor and returns control to the shell.
+- This soft-resets everything in the processor and returns control to the shell.

 ### REVEAL
 - Reveals and finishes the most recent word, moving hereb to its location.

+### ROT
+- dstack: `( a b c - b c a )`

 ### ROT:
 - dstack: `( w .. - .. w )`
 - Aquires the next number using `NUMBER` and compiles an immediate stack rotate to the top from a specific depth.

 ### S"
-- dstack: `( -- str )`
+- dstack: `( -- addr )`
 - Compile-time pattern: `'^ ([^ ]*)"'`
-- Puts the string specified at compile-time onto the stack.
+- Puts the address of the string specified at compile-time onto the stack.

 ### SCAN
-- dstack: `( c -- addr )`
+- dstack: `( c n -- addr )`
-- Scans from `PP` out until the character `c` is found, then returning the address of c.
+- Scans from `PP` out until the character `c` is found, checking up to `n` characters, then returning the address of c.

-### SELF
-- dstack: `( .. -- .. )`
-- Executes the word currently being compiled, allowing for recursion of itself.
-  - This can create a data race if the word performs an immediate write of a variable in its own data space.
-    - This can/may be intentional.

 ### shell_xt
 - Contains the xt which is used by `INTERPRET` for determining what to do with words.
+  - This can be `(compile)` or `(run)`.
+    - If it is not either of these, words executed which have different run-time and compile-time operation will choose the run-time option instead.
+      - This is a convention that new words that have such behavior should also follow, though it is not necessary for the system to operate correctly.

 ### STATE
+- dstack: `( -- bool )`
-- Sets the carry bit to `1` if the compiler is in compilation state.
-Any user-defined states will appear as `0`.
+- Places a `1` on the stack if the system is in `(compile)` mode, `0` otherwise.

-### tail_paddr
-- Contains the program address off the tail call.
-- If this is 0, no replacement happens.

-### tail_ins
-- Contains the instruction (properly shifted to the correct processor word position) to replace at the tail address.

 ### THEN
-- The end of an `IF` statement.

-### TIB@
+- Compile:
-- dstack: `( -- tib )`
+  - dstack: `( paddr -- )`
-- Adds the address of the terminal input buffer to the stack.
+- Run:
+  - Signifies the location which an if statement ends at.

 ### TYPE
-- dstack: `( str -- )`
+- dstack: `( addr n -- )`
-- Takes a string address from the stack and sends/prints it to the terminal device.
+- Types `n` characters from `addr` to the terminal.
   - Control characters may interface with the terminal.

 ### U.
 - dstack: `( w -- )`
 - Print an unsigned number `w` using the base specified in `BASE`.

-### UNDO
-- Removes the most recent word from the dictionary.
-- This is used automatically when an issue occurs when attempting to compile a word.

 ### WORD
 - dstack: `( c -- str )`
 - Compile-time pattern: `'^ ([^ ]*)(?: |$)'`
-- Takes a character delimiter and places a string at hered from the input, then returns the address of the string.
+- Takes a character delimiter and places a string in the data space at hered, then returns the address of the string.

-### XT>DATA@
-- dstack: `( xt -- addr )`
-- Consumes an execution token and produces the data space address of the program.
-  - If the word has no data space, this will return 0.

-### XT>EXEC
-- dstack: `( xt -- .. )`
-- Executes an execution token.
-This is not an efficient method of executing and it is recommended to compile execution directly into any word, which will optimize the call appropriately.
-- Sets DC0 to the xt and does a jumpi.
-  - If only one value is consumed by the word, it can use it immediately instead of loading a new DC0.

-### XT>NAME@
+### XT>NAME
 - dstack: `( xt -- str )`
 - Consumes an execution token and produces the address to the name of the xt in UFORTH string format.

+### [
+- Enter into run mode.

-### XT>PROG@
+### ]
-- dstack: `( xt -- pa )`
-- Consumes an execution token and produces a program address which can be called or jumped to.
-  - If this token has no program this will return 0.
+- Enter into compilation mode.